xcat2/confluent-docs/docs/advanced_topics/confluentnodeassign.md

 title: Manual discovery with nodediscover assign
 ---

+!!! note
-Note that discovery in confluent is an optional process intended to aid with automatic gathering of mac addresses, configuring IP addresses and authentication of management controllers (e.g. xClarity Controller) when they may not have a viable or known IP address.
+    Discovery in confluent is an optional process intended to aid with automatic gathering of mac addresses, configuring IP addresses and authentication of management controllers (e.g. xClarity Controller) when they may not have a viable or known IP address.
 If wanting to use confluent in an environment where the onboarding is otherwise handled, you may want to skip ahead to [managing hardware using confluent](../miscellaneous/manageconfluent.md).

 Once parameters have been [configured](../getting_started/configureconfluent.md) such as desired username and password, discovery can be performed to push that configuration from the confluent configuration into the actual configuration on the devices.